 Social Security Benefits FAQ

-There are three ways you can get a question about Social Security Disability answered: •Frequently Asked Questions.
-Scroll down this page to find all the questions I thought were important, an my answers to them.
+- Scroll down this page to find all the questions I thought were important, and my answers to them.

 - If you live in North or South Carolina, we will be glad to answer your question in person.
 Call us directly at 1-800-775-3985.
 Or, click here to e-mail us your question about Social Security Disability if you live in NC or SC.

 Who is answering these questions, anyway?
 I am Paul McChesney; I am an attorney who has been handling Social Security Disability claims for disabled people for about 25 years.
 For more detail about who I am, or if you have a question about who we are, please click here.

 Questions About Benefits For People Who Are Disabled